unionai/unionai-docs/source/core-concepts/caching.md

 ## `overwrite-cache` flag

-When launching the execution of a workflow, launch plan or task, you can use the `overwrite-cache` flag to invalidate the cache and force the re-execution of the workflow, launch plan or task.
+When launching the execution of a workflow, launch plan or task, you can use the `overwrite-cache` flag to invalidate the cache and force re-execution.

 ### Overwrite cache on the command line